OrangeTech-Melissa/Matomo-Plugin-RebelNotifications/README.md

 ![matomo plugin tests](https://github.com/Digitalist-Open-Cloud/Matomo-Plugin-RebelNotifications/actions/workflows/matomo.yaml/badge.svg) ![semgrep oss scan](https://github.com/Digitalist-Open-Cloud/Matomo-Plugin-RebelNotifications/actions/workflows/semgrep.yaml/badge.svg) ![phpcs](https://github.com/Digitalist-Open-Cloud/Matomo-Plugin-RebelNotifications/actions/workflows/phpcs.yaml/badge.svg)

+"Test plugin with Matomo" is done with the fork [Matomo GitHub Action Tests](https://github.com/Digitalist-Open-Cloud/Matomo-github-action-tests), which tests the plugin with Integration-tests against the least (8.2) and highest (8.4) supported PHP-version together with the least (5.0.0) and highest available version of Matomo.

 ## What is Rebel?

 Rebel is short for RebelMetrics.
-RebelMetrics is Matomo on super charged batteries from Digitalist Open Cloud, with preconfigured dashboards, SQL-lab and more.
+RebelMetrics is Matomo on super charged batteries from Digitalist Open Cloud, with pre-configured dashboards, SQL-lab and more.
 We offer 1 month free trial for organizations and companies.
 If you are interested, email us at <cloud@digitalist.com> to book a demo.

 ## Description